topfreegames/kafka-metrics/README.md

   ```
    Where IP is the ip where Influx daemon in running

- - Finally, import ./kafka-metrics/dashboard.json on Grafana (probably on localhost:3000)
+ - On Grafana (localhost:3000), import your own dashboard or use the file dashboard.json to see the metrics